Contact Us | Press Office | International | Academy | About Us | Donate

 Appointments take place in the Catkin Building.
 Access for vehicles and pedestrians is via Eaton Road.
 Please follow directions from the Eaton Road entrance to the car park for Catkin Building visitors.
 Parking costs £3.00 payable on exit.

-Please enter the Catkin Building via the Alder Centre Entrance (please see image of the entrance below).
+Please enter the Catkin Building via the temporary entrance signposted from the car park.
 You will find a hygiene point inside this entrance; please make use of the hand sanitiser available and ensure that both you and your child use the facemasks provided.
 You and your child will be required to wear your masks for the duration of your visit.
 The mandatory use of facemasks does not include children under the age of three years old or anyone with respiratory or developmental conditions.

 After you have used the hygiene point, please follow the signs along the corridor to the Catkin Building Reception, it is here that the clinician will meet you and your child for the appointment.